astropy/astropy/docs/units/format.rst

 Normally, passing an unrecognized unit string raises an exception::

-  >>> u.Unit("m/s/s")  # The FITS standard only allows one '/'
+  >>> # The FITS standard uses 'angstrom', not 'Angstroem'
+  >>> u.Unit("Angstroem", format="fits")
   Traceback (most recent call last):
     ...
-  ValueError: 'm/s/s' did not parse as unit: Syntax error
+  ValueError: 'Angstroem' did not parse as unit format 'fits': At col 0, 'Angstroem' is not a valid unit in string 'Angstroem'

 However, the `~astropy.units.core.Unit` constructor has the keyword argument `parse_strict` that can take one of three values to control